Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Nebraska and its opponents have scored at least 51.5 points -- this matchup's over/under -- only one time this season.
+- Nebraska and its opponents have scored at least 51.5 points or more just one time this year.

 - Northwestern's games have gone over 51.5 points in two opportunities this season.

-- The two teams combine to average 53.4 points per game, 1.9 more than the total in this contest.
+- Saturday's over/under is 1.9 points lower than the two team's combined 53.4 points per game average.

-- The 37.2 combined points per game that these two squads have allowed this season are 14.3 fewer than the 51.5 total in this contest.
+- This contest's total is 14.3 points more than the 37.2 these two squads combine to allow per game this season.

-- Cornhuskers games this season feature an average total of 56.8 points, a number 5.3 points higher than Saturday's over/under.
+- The Cornhuskers and their opponents have scored an average of 56.8 points per game in 2021, 5.3 more than Saturday's total.

-- The 47.1 PPG average total in Wildcats games this season is 4.4 points fewer than this game's over/under.
+- In 2021, games involving the Wildcats have averaged a total of 47.1 points, 4.4 fewer than this game's set over/under.

 Nebraska Stats and Trends